jarusll/the-logs/index.md

 Solved 3 problems so far.
 Good start for the day.

+Been a while since I played dota.
+Imma play some today.

 # 2022-04-27

 If it compiles, it works.
 Am I right? - *Some rust programmer*